WiIIiam278/breaking-bad-ds/README.md

 * On the Host console, press the A Button to start the game.

 The Host system will play as Walter, while the guest will play as Jesse.
 The magic that makes it work is thanks to the incredible [Fewnity](https://github.com/Fewnity/Nintendo-DS-Nifi-Template/)'s amazing NiFi scaffold!

+### Hank's Minerals
+By completing certain challenges, you'll find minerals!
+Hank will appraise minerals you find in the "Hank's Minerals" submenu, located in the Extras Menu.
+There are twelve minerals to find, and you can view how to get them by tapping on each `[?]` icon in the menu.

+Once you've obtained a mineral, it will be displayed in the menu and selecting it will tell you what it is.
+Minerals marked with "??????" are a secret, so no hints there!

+### Music Player
+You can listen to the game music through the Music Player submenu, located in the Extras menu.
+Use the left and right buttons on the + Control Pad to change the track.

 ### DS Rumble Pak support
 This game supports the [Nintendo DS Rumble Pak](https://en.wikipedia.org/wiki/Rumble_Pak#Nintendo_DS)!
 DeSMuME (but not Melon, sadly) supports emulating this &mdash; or you can insert a physical SLOT-2 DS Rumble Pak accessory on an original DS/DS Lite.
 If you're shopping for this accessory, you can often find it cheaper bundled with certain games, such as "actionloop" in Europe.